LalieA/nixos-config/README.md

 - Integrated camera
 - Integrated microphone
 - Screen streaming through web-based video conferences
-- Multi-screen (built-in HDMI and through USB-C)
+- Multi-screen (built-in HDMI and 2 screens through USB-C)

 ## What's planned in the future
 - Try to embed this configuration into an ISO image dedicated to installation on another device, with a disk partitionning handled by [Disko](https://github.com/nix-community/disko)